ppy/osu-wiki/news/2023/2023-12-10-osu-world-cup-2023-concludes.md

 [**View the VOD here!**](https://www.twitch.tv/videos/1980984349)

-Thought to be a break from the chaotic, high-stakes matches happening in the Semifinals, the showmatch on November 18 proved no escape, as the playtesters led by ::D I O::{ user=3958619 } and [Azer](https://osu.ppy.sh/users/2155578) stepped in for some of their most novel tournament performances of the year.
+Thought to be a break from the chaotic, high-stakes matches happening in the Semifinals, the showmatch on November 18 proved no escape, as the playtesters led by ::D I O::{ user=3958619 } and ::Azer::{ user=2155578 } stepped in for some of their most novel tournament performances of the year.
 Both sides won their first picks quickly but not quietly — ::nanoya::{ user=12366071 }'s 915k play on the classic HR stream map [xi - Blue Zenith](https://osu.ppy.sh/beatmapsets/292301#osu/657917) was absolutely massive, as some would say.

 After a few more back-and-forths, the teams alternated taking break points starting with an impressive 727k S-rank score from ::Nopekjk::{ user=4585186 } on alt-tech [FM2](https://osu.ppy.sh/beatmapsets/2088310#osu/4376248). ::Saryi::{ user=10051720 }'s MVP precision performance on [Toru Kawai - The Magician's Dream](https://osu.ppy.sh/beatmapsets/2088436#osu/4376547) secured the final blow as a 6–4 for SHIP IT.